CMMS, SMBs and Industrial maintenance

 Although collaborations between startups and big businesses are more common, SMBs are also part of this new collaboration system.
 Collaborations between startups and SMBs are not as common, since most SMBs are quite reticent when it comes to financing projects or taking risks.
 However, an increasing number of SMBs are now working with startups, since they face the same issues as big businesses (innovation, competition).

 Although startups and SMEs are often compared, they are actually different and complement each other.
 Their collaboration may help them capitalizing on each other’s strengths:

 - For SMEs: startups are a good alternative to the implementation of an R&D service, which implies financial and competitive advantages.
 Startups have plenty of innovative ideas, and represent a new flexible, dynamic and optimistic corporate culture;

 - For the startups: they benefit from the SME’s financial resources, network, experience, and development solutions.

-Mobility Work’s CMMS solution, which came about in a SMB, has already been implemented in several companies of different sizes and workforces.
-This next-gen CMMS tool is user-friendly, community based and analytic, and it enables companies of all sizes, from SMBs to big businesses, to successfully digitize their industrial maintenance team.
+Mobility Work, which came about in a SMB, has already been implemented in several companies of different sizes and workforces.
+This next-gen maintenance tool is user-friendly, community based and analytic, and it enables companies of all sizes, from SMBs to big businesses, to successfully digitize their industrial maintenance team.
 Our development team works every day using agile methods, stand ups and scrums.
 Features are updated once a week to keep the tool up to date in order to comply with the clients’ needs.

-The Mobility Work team, next-gen CMMS, would like to thank all the maintenance teams as well as the managers from FMGC and Farinia Group for their trust since the beginning, as well as our different partners for their constant support, and of course, the members and users of the community for being part of the first collaborative CMMS dedicated to industrial maintenance.
+The Mobility Work team, next-gen maintenance management software, would like to thank all the maintenance teams as well as the managers from FMGC and Farinia Group for their trust since the beginning, as well as our different partners for their constant support, and of course, the members and users of the community for being part of the first collaborative CMMS dedicated to industrial maintenance.